 Future – This refers to bets that come down in advance of an event.
 For example, one can bet a Super Bowl future prior to the beginning of the season by selecting which team(s) they believe will win the championship.
 A bettor receives payment at the end of the season if their selection did claim the title.

 Fractional Odds – Another kind of odds used mainly in Britain and Ireland.
-Odds are listed in fraction form (1/5) instead of as a moneyline (-500) that US sportsbooks use.
+Odds are listed in fraction form (1/5) instead of as a moneyline ($1.20) that Australian sportsbooks use.

 Grand Salami – This typically refers to the over/under total for how many goals/runs will be scored across all games in a specific league.

-Handicapper or CAPPER – A person who analyzes sports events to predict the winning team or player.
+Handicapper or CAPPER / TIPPER – A person who analyses sports and racing events to predict the winning team, player or horse.

 Halftime bet – A bet made after the first half ended and before the second half begins (football and basketball primarily).
 The oddsmaker generally starts with half of the game side/total and adjusts based on what happened in the first half.